 Most of us are impacted by trauma in some way or another and yet we all have an innate capacity to heal and be transformed by difficult experiences.
 Yoga, meditation, and other mindfulness practices help people cope with and heal trauma symptoms, as well as grow and build resilience.
 TIY is taught with an understanding of how we are all affected by trauma and chronic stress.
 It offers sensitive approaches to supporting the healing process.

-Anxiety, depression, behavioral issues, relationship stress, and health issues are often the result of unresolved trauma.
+Anxiety, depression, behavioral issues, relationship stress, and health issues are often the result of unresolved trauma and chronic stress.
 The goal of a trauma-informed yoga practice is to build resiliency and establish greater self-regulation.
 It is about feeling safe and at-home in our bodies so that we can feel stable, have good self-esteem, and healthy relationships.
-A trauma-informed yoga practice is sensitive to the needs of a participant with trauma symptoms and offers them tools to feel empowered and self-regulated.

 These trainings are for yoga teachers who would like to work with individuals or communities with trauma.
-It is also for clinicians, therapists, social workers, educators, medical personnel, first responders, non-profit employees or volunteers, or anyone else who would like to integrate basic yoga tools into their work to support greater health and well-being.
+They are also for clinicians, therapists, social workers, educators, medical personnel, first responders, non-profit employees or volunteers, or anyone else who would like to integrate basic yoga tools into their work or lives to support greater health and well-being.